Autumn Quinoa w/ Squash (1-Pan Side Dish!)

 - 1 medium delicata squash, chopped into 1-inch pieces (about 2 cups)

-- 1½ teaspoons salt
+- 1½ teaspoons salt, divided

 - 3-4 ribs celery, chopped (about 1 cup)

-- 2 tablespoons fresh sage or 1 teaspoon dried
+- 2 tablespoons fresh sage (or 1 teaspoon dried)

-- ½ cup dried, *unsweetened cranberries
+- ½ cup dried unsweetened cranberries

 - 2 cups quinoa, rinsed and drained

-- 4 cups vegetable or chicken stock
+- 4 cups vegetable stock

 Instructions

 - Heat the olive oil over medium heat in a large stockpot or Dutch oven.
-Add the onion, squash, and ¼ teaspoon salt.
+Add the onion, squash, and ¼ teaspoon of the salt.
 Sauté, stirring occasionally, for 5 minutes or until the vegetables begin to soften.

 - Turn the heat off, then let stand, covered for an additional 5 minutes.
+Serve warm or at room temperature.

 Hi!
 This looks delicious.
 Can’t wait to try it.
 How many servings would you say one pan provides when used as a side dish?